-Bombardier Recreational Products Inc. ("BRP")\ warrants its 2020 LYNX snowmobiles sold by distributors or dealers authorized by BRP to distribute LYNX snowmobiles ("LYNX Distributor/Dealer") outside of the fifty United States, Canada, members of the European Economic A rea (which is comprised of the member states of the European Union plus Norway, Iceland and Liechtenstein) ("EEA"), members states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") and Turkey, from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2021 LYNX snowmobiles sold by distributors or dealers authorized by BRP to distribute LYNX snowmobiles ("LYNX Distributor/Dealer") outside of the fifty United States, Canada, members of the European Economic Area (which is comprised of the member states of the European Union plus the United Kingdom, Norway, Iceland and Liechtenstein) ("EEA"), members states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") and Turkey, from defects in material or workmanship for the period and under the conditions described below.